 User-centric metrics, as the name implies, revolve around the user experience.
 They rely heavily on the conditions in which people are using your website or web app – it may be a slow internet connection or an outdated device.
 So you should not only care about your website loading with the blazing-fast speed in ideal conditions.
 It should be capable of performing fast even if the user is driving through the desert in a Faraday cage.

 In other words: you should care about the average user when optimizing your website performance, not just the one with an iPhone X and a 30 Mbps LTE connection.
-The average user uses a MotoG4 on a 3G connection.
+Google Chrome Usage Report shows that the average user uses a MotoG4 on a 3G connection.
 Also, apart from the average user, you should be aware that the timings for the user experience differ in different conditions.
 Page speed is not a number – it is a collection of numbers.
 So, a histogram is a much better way of presenting this information: